List of So I'm a Spider, So What characters: Ms. Oka

 The class' homeroom teacher and a member of Shun's party, nicknamed "Ms. Oka" by her students.
 She reincarnated as the daughter of the elf patriarch, Potimas.
 Using a unique skill that tells her the reincarnations' pasts, presents, and futures, she has been scouring the world for her students and securing them at the elf village.
 However, the skill comes with the caveat that she cannot freely talk about it, forcing her to keep secrets and causing those she wishes to protect to distrust her.
 Also, unbeknownst to her, she is being manipulated herself into gathering the reincarnations by Potimas, who is planning to experiment on them.
-After the timelines converge, she finally discovers Potimas' deceptions.